qenta-cee/shopware-qcp/README.md

 ## Installation
 Our [Online Guides](https://guides.qenta.com/shop_plugins:shopware_qcp:start "Installation details") also provide technical documentation, installation and configuration instructions for the plugin.

 Be careful after installing/updating the plugin from the GitHub master branch.
-Your Shopware installation will notify you about an upgrade at the [Shopware store](http://store.shopware.com/wirecard01501/wirecard-checkout-page.html). **This upgrade will revert the plugin to the latest version on the Shopware store.**
+Your Shopware installation might notify you about an upgrade at the [Shopware store](http://store.shopware.com/wirecard01501/wirecard-checkout-page.html). **This upgrade will revert the plugin to the latest version on the Shopware store.**

 **For Shopware versions 5.2.22 - 5.2.24 there can be problems with the shopversion from Shopware AG.**